AdoroMD/DSA-SQL-Capstone-project-/README.md

 ### right click on the created database
 --> Task --> Import Flat file --> next --> select data source-->  browse file location --> open --> next -->set data type --> finish and close

+### To determine which product category has the highest sales.
+#### first let's ensure the category column and the sales column does not have a missing values

+- select category from KMS,
+- where category is null
+### we do same for the sales column
+- select sales from KMS,
+- where sales is null